Do you know what sets a successful project apart from the 37% to 45% of projects doomed to fail?

 Core question #3: Who is on the project team, and what role will they play?

 This question addresses a crucial aspect of any project: who will be the people you’re bringing on board to help you complete the project?

-Core Question #4: When will the team meet milestones and when will other members of the team play a role in contributing to or providing feedback on those deliverables?
+Core question #4: When will the team meet milestones and when will other members of the team play a role in contributing to or providing feedback on those deliverables?

 Your project timeline should answer this question.
 This is where you’ll plot the deadlines for each specific milestone and decide when the team will come together to discuss progress and updates and who will either work on or provide feedback for specific deliverables.

-These four core questions ensure that you’ve considered the most crucial details about your project before diving in.
+These 4 core questions ensure that you’ve considered the most crucial details about your project before diving in.
 It saves you from project self-destruction and keeps you and your team on track and within scope.

-With that said, let these questions motivate you to sit down and create your project plan today!
+With that said, let these questions motivate you to sit down and create your free project plan today!